 Cold weather is approaching fast, is your rental property prepared?
 If not, now is the time to think about putting winterizing procedures at the top of your list.
 The cold months of Winter can, unfortunately, bring unexpected repairs and problems.
-That said, by taking some simple precautions, much of those potential costly emergencies are avoidable.
-Continue reading below as we delve into what it means to winterize a rental and the steps necessary to get your investment property ready for the season.
+That said, by taking some simple precautions, many potentially costly emergencies are avoidable.
+So, continue reading below as we delve into what it means to winterize a rental and the steps necessary to get your investment property ready for the season.

 What Does it Mean to Winterize a Rental Property?

 Simply put, winterizing means preparing a property’s systems to handle the winter weather conditions.
 No landlord, property manager, or owner wants to get the call that a pipe has burst or the heater has gone up.
-Preventing these issues and others start with proper winterization.
+Thus, preventing these issues and others starts with proper winterization.
 Proactive planning saves owners and property managers both time and money in the long run.
 With that in mind, let’s take a look at some steps to winterize your property.

 Steps to Winterize a Rental Property

 - Check Windows and Doors

 - Set the Temperature

 - Clean Chimneys

 - Add Insulation